 Here she is - two years later and still going strong.

-I'll talk all about the tile in another post, but I love this detail at the bottom of the cabinet with the base tile wrapping underneath the door.
+I talked about the tile in this post, but I just have to point out this detail at the bottom of the cabinet with the base tile wrapping underneath the door.
+Love.

 The bottom shelf is 23" tall to allow for the toilet brush, plunger, and cleaning supplies.
 The rest of the shelves are 13" tall.
 It's the perfect size for these baskets and this modular acrylic storage.
 With 17" of depth, I can fit 24 rolls of toilet paper easily within reach.
 Any deeper and it would be hard to reach anything in the back of the shelves.